ArinaKomissarova/App/README.md

 Node.js -- https://nodejs.org/en/download/
 2. Check node and npm version by running `node --version` and `npm --version` in terminal
 3. Install Angular CLI `npm install -g @angular/cli`
+4. Running the app once everything is installed and the App is open in Visual Studio Code `ng serve --open`

 # To run app if you have Angular installed
 1. In terminal `ng serve --open`